 The written exam must be completed by the student in no more than seven days from the initial question assignment to the submission of answers.
 Grading must be completed within seven days after the student delivers their answers.
 Each committee member contributing a question will grade that question and provide a specific, written evaluation of the quality and correctness of the answer.
 Allowable grades on individual questions are:

-The committee shall discuss individual committee member grades within 7 days of final grading.
+The committee shall discuss individual committee member grades within seven days of final grading.
 A student automatically passes the written qualifying exam if they pass all questions.
 A student automatically fails the exam if they fail the majority of the questions.
 In all other cases, the committee votes on pass/fail, and the Director of Robotics Studies may cast a necessary tie-breaking vote.

 The grading decision shall be discussed with the student per their supervisory committee chair.